HappyGick/HappyGick/README.md

 - 🔌 Electronics
 - 💻 Systems programming

-If you wish to contact me, here you go:
+If you wish to contact me, here you go (Spanish and English):

 Email: eagarciay@gmail.com